echoe/echoe.github.io/_posts/2025-06-27-the-minibook.md

 ---
 layout: post
-title: I bought a minibook x=X as a laptop.
+title: I bought a minibook X as a laptop.
 It's tiny.
 I love it.
 subtitle: some frivoloty, for once!
 comments: false
 ---